staghado/vit.cpp/README.md

     # list available models
     python convert-pth-to-ggml.py --list

-    # convert the weights to ggml format
+    # convert the weights to gguf
     python convert-pth-to-ggml.py --model_name vit_tiny_patch16_384.augreg_in21k_ft_in1k --ftype 1

-# Build
+## Build
+### Simple build
     # build ggml and vit
     mkdir build && cd build
     cmake .. && make -j4

     # run inference
-    ./bin/vit -t 4 -m ../ggml-model-f16.bin -i ../assets/tench.jpg
+    ./bin/vit -t 4 -m ../ggml-model-f16.gguf -i ../assets/tench.jpg

+The optimal number of threads to use depends on many factors and more is not always better.

-### add per device optimizations
+### Per device optimizations

 Generate per-device instructions that work best for the given machine rather than using general CPU instructions.
-This can be done by specifying : -march=native
+This can be done by specifying -march=native in the compiler flags.

-### using OpenMP
+### Using OpenMP

-Additionally compile with OpenMP by specifying the '-fopenmp' flag to the compiler in the CMakeLists, allowing multithreaded runs make sure to also enable multiple threads when running, e.g.:
+Additionally compile with OpenMP by specifying the '-fopenmp' flag to the compiler in the CMakeLists file, allowing multithreaded runs.
+Make sure to also enable multiple threads when running, e.g.:

     OMP_NUM_THREADS=4 ./bin/vit -t 4 -m ../ggml-model-f16.bin -i ../assets/tench.jpg

-# Run
+## Run

     usage: ./bin/vit [options]